-Florida Resident Scholarships, Academic Merit Scholarships, Special Merit Scholarships, Family Awards and Incentive Awards may be combined (stacked).
-All combined scholarships and awards are capped at the price of tuition.
+Florida Resident Scholarships may be combined with one Scholarship or Award from Florida Prep and are capped at the price of tuition.

 We are now accepting information for scholarships for the 2020-2021 school year.

 See the below tabs for information pertaining to each type of award or scholarship.